-The information on governance included here supplements that described in the Trustees' report and in the Statement of Trustees' responsibilities.
-The board of Trustees has formally met 2 times face to face, and 4 times virtually during the year.
+The information on governance included here supplements that described in the Trustees' report and in the Statement of trustees' responsibilities.
+The board of Trustees has formally met 4 times during the year.

 Attendance during the year at meetings of the board of Trustees was as follows: